QueenYewande/QueenYewande/README.md

 ## About Me

 I am a versatile professional with experience across data analytics, project coordination, academic lecturing, and mentorship.
-My work bridges the gap between complex data and actionable insights—whether in the classroom, boardroom, or field.
+My work bridges the gap between complex data and actionable insights, whether in the classroom, boardroom, or field.
 I thrive in collaborative environments where learning is continuous and challenges are embraced with curiosity.

 ---